-CELEBRATING THE PUPPETS DESIGNED AND
+CELEBRATING THE PUPPETS DESIGNED AND CREATED

-CREATED BY MASTER PUPPETEER, PAUL ASHLEY
+BY MASTER PUPPETEER, PAUL ASHLEY

 Paul Ashley is an icon and inspiration to countless puppeteers world wide.
 His career spanned over 35 years and he established himself as a true pioneer of early children’s television.
-His artistic genius is evident in every puppet he created, and his ability to sculpt and capture the likeness of human subjects in his personality puppets is legendary.

 In the mid '70's, Chuck McCann moved to Los Angeles to pursue other projects.
 Paul and the puppets remained In New York doing industrial films, commercials and performing at events and trade shows for major corporations.